 - Once connected, open your store root folder and there find ‘config’ directory.
 This folder contains settings.inc.php file.
 Open that file and copy value for Cookie Key.
-If you are using PrestaShop 1.7.x, the directory where cookie key info is saved is the following – /app/config/parameters.php
+If you are using PrestaShop 1.7.x or higher, the directory where cookie key info is saved is the following – /app/config/parameters.php

 Check the example –

 - Connect to new PrestaShop store via FTP (you need to import passwords to), replace existing there Cookie key with the one you have copied from your old installation (see step above).